xiaoyexu/XYBase/README-XYBase.md

 ```

 #### Django parsing code
 The logic is quite simple here.
-For multiple entries in field options, use Q.OR, between different fields using Q.AND
+For multiple entries in field options, using Q.OR, between different fields using Q.AND

 ```
 def buildQobject(q, fieldname, opt, low, high, ao):